Xmas in Filmland

 10 Best Film Point and Shoots

 Great stocking stuffers for that burnt out digital guy who wants to explore film,….cheaply.
 Or that young photographer who fancies himself the next Ryan McGinley.
 And , for the most part, fits in your pocket.
+Here are MY best film point and shoots.
 So, with a drum roll, please,…our list of the best point and shoot film cameras!
 Although some have gotten a bit pricey, compared to most digital outfits, they are still a good value.
 Get a roll of Portra or Tri-X and amaze yourself!

 Yashica T4 Super

 Yashica T4.
 This was a great camera, image wise, way before Terry Richardson discovered it.
 All Terry Richardson did was make it more expensive in the used market.
 More than when they were new!
 I mean, this camera wasn’t what Yashica thought it would be.
 They were just producing a nice, but plastic, carry around.
 Most of the “serious guys” were buying the much more expensive, and solidly built, Contax T2 and the T3.
 While they all had exemplary Zeiss glass, and equal sharpness, it was the Yashica that had more contrast!
 These simple point and shoots were easily competing with the SLR’s of the day. (image wise) Still a good choice.
 And fits in your pocket!